 Full- and Part-time positions

-RRF is seeking a self-directed, flexible and experienced Executive Assistant (“EA”) to provide direct assistance to the organization’s Executive Director (“ED”) as well as manage the Directors’ Office as a key member of the administration team.
+RRF is seeking a self-directed, flexible and experienced Executive Assistant (“EA”) to provide direct assistance to the organization’s Executive Director (“ED”) and work as a key member of the administration team.
 The EA is responsible for the overall effectiveness of communication across the organization as well as with external constituents.
 Primary responsibilities include prioritizing the ED’s time and initiatives, proactively managing and handling day-to-day operations and communications, overseeing and executing the ED’s research and special projects, and serving as liaison with the Board of Directors.

-The EA primarily reports to the ED but also to the Deputy Director (“DD”), and works in close collaboration with the Operations Manager and Administrative Assistant.
+The EA reports to the ED and works in close collaboration with the Deputy Director (“DD”), the Operations Manager (“OM”) and the Administrative Assistant (“AA”).

 ESSENTIAL DUTIES AND RESPONSIBILITIES